strohs/aws-cda-notes/study-notes-JUNE2018.md

         * if the instances are behind a load balancer, you can configure the load balancer to stop sending requests to the instances which are being upgraded
         * a.k.a *Rolling Update*
-        * it can only be used for EC@ and on-premise systems
+        * it can only be used for EC2 and on-premise systems
             * it is **not supported for Lambda**
         * if you need to roll-back your changes, the previous version of the application will need to be re-deployed
     * **Blue/Green**